kacembouden/horizon/employee-management-app/README.md

-Here's a README template for your Angular Employee List component:

----

 # Employee List Component

 This Angular component is designed to display a list of employees.
 It includes functionalities for filtering, sorting, pagination, adding, and deleting employees.